-The division of Alphabet involved in autonomous vehicle technology.
-Standing for the "Way Forward in Mobile," Google formed Waymo in 2016 after seven years of self-driving R&D. If it seems strange that a search engine company is a major pioneer in driverless cars, their effectiveness and success lies greatly with the software algorithms.Since 2009, some 23 Google-equipped Lexus SUVs have been driven by Google employees mostly in Mountain View, California but also in Austin, Phoenix and Kirkland, Washington.
-Starting in 2017, the technology debuted in a fleet of Chrysler Pacifica minivans.
-With more than two million self-driving miles, there were only a dozen minor accidents, and they were caused primarily by other drivers rear ending the Google car.
+The division of Alphabet involved in self-driving car technology.
+Standing for the "Way Forward in Mobile," Google formed Waymo in 2016 after seven years of self-driving R&D. If it seems strange that a search engine company is a major pioneer in driverless cars, their effectiveness and success lies greatly with the software algorithms.Since 2009, some 23 Google-equipped Lexus SUVs have been driven by Google employees mostly in Mountain View, California but also in Austin, Texas, Kirkland, Washington and Phoenix, Arizona.
+With more than two million self-driving miles, there were only a dozen minor accidents, which were caused primarily by other drivers who rear-ended the Google car.
 However, in 2016, a Google car changing lanes hit an oncoming bus at low speed.
-Fortunately, there were no injuries.
-See Alphabet and autonomous vehicle.
+Fortunately, there were no injuries.Waymo has partnered with Chrysler and Jaguar, and starting in 2017, the technology debuted in a fleet of Chrysler Pacifica minivans.
+A deal with Honda is also expected as talks have been ongoing.
+See Alphabet and self-driving car.